-Digital photographs will be taken if necessary to supplement and verify information entered into field logbooks.
+Digital photographs of sampling locations will be taken if necessary to supplement and verify information entered into field logbooks.
 For each photograph taken, the following will be recorded in the field logbook:

 - Date, time, and location; - Number and brief description of the photograph; and - Direction in which the photograph was taken, if relevant.